jdevfullstack-tutorials/github-for-non-code-writers/README.md

-I'm sure that you know that as a writer, it's highly encouraged to write in plain text so that it can be rendered to different forms when published, just like others will be PDF, others will be rendered as a web page, others an e-book.
+I'm sure that you know that as a writer, it's highly encouraged to write in plain text so that it can be rendered to different forms when published, just like a PDF, a web page or an e-book.